gr007-40/gr007-40.github.io/docs/writeups/2023/deadface/rev/cereal_killer_1/index.md

 ## Solution

-The binary when run, asks for bumpyhassan's favorite breakfast cereal.
+When the binary is run, it asks for bumpyhassan's favorite breakfast cereal.

 ```sh
 deadface/rev/cereal1 on  master [?] via 🐍 v3.11.5